Graduate Program FAQs

 Please contact the Assessment team if you have additional questions about assessment reporting for graduate programs.

-This process of assessing undergraduate majors seems like a huge burden.
+This process of assessing graduate majors seems like a huge burden.
 How can you make this more manageable?

 First, UC Irvine wants to emphasize that faculty are already doing assessment.
 Faculty provide ongoing feedback to students about their progress, grade student work, and continuously assess the quality of their teaching.
 Assessment is simply a means for “systematically gathering, analyzing, and interpreting evidence to determine how well student learning matches our expectations” (Angelo, 1995).
 While assessment does not have to be scholarly research (although in many cases it can be), it represents a way to empirically verify what you suspect is happening in the classroom.
 UC Irvine expects that you will document the good work you are already doing.